pooja614/Data-Analytics/SQL_Projects/Ecommerce_Performance_and_Website_Analysis/README.md

 ### Methodology: Iterative Prompt Engineering

 To achieve high accuracy, I followed an iterative "Loop-Back" testing method:
-* #### Basic Prompt Design:
-  - I initially designed a baseline instruction set containing the database schema and general rules.
+* ##### Basic Prompt Design:I initially designed a baseline instruction set containing the database schema and general rules.
-* #### Gold Standard Benchmarking:
-  - Prepared a test set of business questions and "Target SQL" queries (the ground truth) that were verified to produce the correct results in MySQL.
+* <B>Gold Standard Benchmarking:</B>Prepared a test set of business questions and "Target SQL" queries (the ground truth) that were verified to produce the correct results in MySQL.
 * #### Execution & Verification:
   - Submitted the questions to the LLM one by one and executed the output in MySQL Workbench.
 * #### Comparison & Gap Analysis: